Characterizing Random-singlet State in Two-dimensional Frustrated Quantum Magnets and Implications for the Double Perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$

 {\it Conclusion and discussion.} We have studied the ground states of the spin-$1/2$ square Heisenberg model with random $J_1, J_2$ couplings in the strong disorder regime by using the large-scale DMRG calculation.
-With growing $J_2$, we find a gapless RS phase without any magnetic order or spin glass order.
-We identify the characteristic size-scaling behaviors of spin correlations in this RS state, including the $L^{-1/2}_x$ scaling of spin-freezing parameter with system length $L_x$, the $r^{-2}$ power-law decay of average spin correlation, and the exponential decay of typical spin correlation, which all agree with the corresponding behavior in the 1d RS state.
-The same scaling behavior of average spin correlation in this frustrated model and the $J-Q$ model strongly suggests the same fixed point of the RS states in these different systems.
-For further study, the dynamic exponent may be explored by the tensor network simulation at finite temperature~\cite{chen2018, li2020} or the analysis of excitation gap distribution.
+With growing $J_2$, we find a gapless phase without any magnetic order or spin glass order.
+We identify the characteristic size-scaling behaviors of spin correlations in this state, including the $L^{-1/2}_x$ scaling of spin-freezing parameter with system length $L_x$, the $r^{-2}$ power-law decay of the average spin correlation, and the exponential decay of the typical spin correlation.
+Although the RS state of a generic 2d system is not well understood, our results strongly suggest this disordered state as the 2d analog of the 1d RS state.
+The same scaling behavior of average spin correlation in this frustrated model and the $J-Q$ model also suggests the same fixed point of the states in these different systems.
+For further study, the dynamic exponent may be explored by the tensor network simulation at finite temperature~\cite{chen2018, li2020} or the analysis of excitation gap distribution (a rough estimation of dynamic exponent from ED gap data is shown in SM~\cite{suppl}).

 For Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$, spin freezing has been excluded for $x = 0.5$~\cite{mustonen2018}, which agrees with our results.
-For the other mixing ratios spin freezing has not been ruled out so far~\cite{mustonen2018prb}.
-Our results imply that spin glass order is unlikely in Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$, which calls for further $\mu$SR measurement. \\

-{\it Note added.} Recently, we became aware of a new $\mu$SR measurement on Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$~\cite{hong2020}, which shows the random-singlet signatures and the results are interpreted to support the $r^{-2}$ decay of magnetic correlation. \\
+For more mixing ratios, the new $\mu$SR measurement has identified a large dynamic exponent supporting the intermediate RS phase in Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$~\cite{hong2020}.
+At last, we emphasize that this 2d RS state should be considered as the preliminary understanding of the spin-liquid-like state in Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$, since the bond randomness in our study is a simplified picture to describe the random substitution in Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$~\cite{hong2020}.
+We leave the more realistic modeling of the material to future study.